FlashDrag/library-management-system/docs/testing.md

 - [x] All found books are displayed in tabular format and the app asks to select a book to check out.
 - [x] Selected book displayed in tabular format and the app asks to enter the borrower name.
 - [x] If the borrower name is empty, the app notifies that and prompts to enter the borrower name again.
-- [x] If the borrower name is not empty, the app asks to enter the due date in the folowing formats: 'dd/mm/yyyy', 'dd-mm-yyyy', 'dd.mm.yyyy'.
+- [x] If the borrower name is not empty, the app asks to enter the due date in the folowing formats: `dd/mm/yyyy`, `dd-mm-yyyy`, `dd.mm.yyyy`.
 - [x] Date is validated using `dateutil.parser.parse` and if the date is invalid, the app notifies that and prompts to enter the due date again.
 - [x] If the date is in the past, the app notifies that and prompts to enter the due date again.
 - [x] If book copies more than 1, a copy is removed from the `stock` worksheet and added to the `borrowed` worksheet with the borrower name current date and due date.